 “This is where it ends,” Fynn replied.
-“You’re time is up, deadlord!”
+“You’re time is up, Yunai!”

 The adventurers charged forward with their weapons raised.
-They crashed their weapons, infused with light, against the edge of the soul machine and the wall blocking their way shattered before them.
-Several Eradar inside turned to investigate the chaos and they were quickly taken down by the rolling assault.
+They crashed their weapons, infused with luminary magic, against the edge of the soul machine and the wall blocking their way shattered before them.
+Several enemy soldiers inside turned to investigate the chaos and they were quickly taken down by the rolling assault.

 “He’s upstairs,” Fÿnn shouted as he spotted a pathway up the soul machine.